 How long does it take to get skin test results?

+how long does allergy testing take?
 After the allergy test is performed positive reactions usually appear within 20 minutes.
 Sometimes redness and swelling can occur several hours after skin testing.
 The delayed reaction usually disappears in 24 to 48 hours but should be reported to the allergy nurse.

 Is skin testing painful?

 Skin tests have little or no pain.
-Positive reactions can cause itching red bumps which look and feel like mosquito bites.
+Positive reactions can cause itching red bumps that look and feel like mosquito bites.
 The itching and bumps generally diminish in just a few short minutes or hours.

 Does medicine interfere with allergy skin tests?